KTBG: Format

 The Bridge specializes in indie and alternative rock, but has long featured lesser-known independent artists across genres and cities of origin.
 KTBG airs a number of weekly specialty programs dedicated to music discovery from hip hop, electronic, indie, classic rock, pop, soul and local scenes.
 NPR Music shows World Cafe, Alt.Latino, and All Songs Considered also air on the station.

 909 Sessions are filmed at KCPT/The Bridge's studios, and include interviews and performances from artists like Jason Isbell & the 400 Unit, Kacey Musgraves, Lake Street Dive, Yola, Ladysmith Black Mambazo, and Father John Misty.
 Notable Kansas City artists including Radkey, Madisen Ward & the Mama Bear, Frogpond and The Rainmakers have also appeared in studio.

 For a long time, KTBG also aired Morning Edition, Weekend Edition and All Things Considered because the area's NPR News station, KCUR, only provides rimshot coverage of the eastern portion of the market.
 Many of the Kansas City stations must conform their signals to protect Whiteman Air Force Base in Knob Noster, near Warrensburg.
 Unusual for an NPR station, it formerly aired football and basketball games of the University of Central Missouri Mules.

-In 2021, the station began airing "Sonic Spectrum with Robert Moore," which previously aired on KRBZ from 2007-2020.
+In 2021, the station began airing "Sonic Spectrum with Robert Moore," which previously aired on KRBZ from 2007-2020 and on NPR-affiliate KCUR from 2003-2007.